 - Group users in organizational units.

-Step 3: Whitelist third-party apps trusted for Advanced Protection
+Step 3: Control which third-party apps are trusted for Advanced Protection

-Set up an apps whitelist to specify which apps you trust with your organization’s data, including the data of your users in the Advanced Protection Program.
-The whitelist applies to your entire organization.
-By default, Google native apps, Apple Native iOS apps, and Mozilla Thunderbird are whitelisted for Advanced Protection users.
-You must explicitly whitelist other apps required for your business.
+Set up a list of trusted apps to specify which apps you trust with your organization’s data, including the data of your users in the Advanced Protection Program.
+The trusted apps list applies to your entire organization.
+By default, Google native apps, Apple Native iOS apps, and Mozilla Thunderbird are trusted for Advanced Protection users.
+You must explicitly add any other apps to the list of trusted apps required for your business.

 Step 4: Set up top-level organization access for 2-Step Verification